RikGr/blog/_posts/2022-06-03-Dagger-Xpirit-Innovation-Day.md

 ### Pros
 <ul>
  <li> Test locally.
 This means a very fast feedback loop and with that speed up the development of the pipeline.</li>
- <l> You can integrate Dagger with any other CI tool you already use. </li>
+ <li> You can integrate Dagger with any other CI tool you already use. </li>
 </ul>

 ### Cons